The Rise and Fall of R&D Networks: Heterogeneity and homophily in R D alliances

-Table \ref{table:he} reports the values of the Hill estimator for both the pooled and the sectoral R\&D networks in all the time periods.
-Let us start with the pooled network.
-The table shows that the HE first decreases, reaching a minimum in the golden-age period 1994-1997 and then increases again.
-This indicates that the degree of tail-heaviness undergoes a rise-and-fall dynamics similar to the other network measures discussed so far.
-Moreover, the table shows that in all sub-periods the HE ranges between 2 and 4.
+Table \ref{table:he} reports the values of the Hill estimator (HE) for both the pooled and the sectoral R\&D networks in all the considered time periods.
+Starting with the pooled network, we observe that the HE first decreases, reaching a minimum in the golden-age period 1994-1997, and then increases again.
+The values of the HE computed on the sectoral R\&D networks reveal a rise-and-fall pattern similar to the one detected in the pooled network (see Table \ref{table:he}).
+Again, most sectors display fatter tails in the periods of higher alliance activity.
+All this shows that the degree of tail-heaviness undergoes a rise-and-fall dynamics similar to the other network measures discussed so far.
+Moreover, Table \ref{table:he} also shows that, in all periods, the HE mostly ranges between 2 and 4.
 This rules out both super and sub heavy-tailedness.
-However, in all sub-periods but the first and the last one the values of the HE is significantly below 3, and the minimum is achieved in the golden age period 1994-1997 (2.34).
-This indicates that in those periods the degree distribution of the pooled R\&D network cannot be predicted by the preferential-attachment model.
-In particular, our results show that the tails of the degree distribution of the pooled R\&D network are fatter than what will be predicted by that model.
+Finally, in all time periods, except the first and the last one, the values of the HE are significantly below 3, and the minimum is reached in the golden age period 1994-1997 (2.30, for the pooled R\&D network). \footnote{As an additional check, we perform a series of Kolmogorov-Smirnov (KS) tests.
+The corresponding p-values are reported in the Appendix.
+For all networks in all time periods, the KS test could not reject the hypothesis that the original data are drawn from a distribution having the fitted HE value.} In line with previous empirical works \citep[e.g.][]{powell2005network}, this finding indicates that in those periods the degree distributions of R\&D networks are not consistent with the preferential-attachment model -- being their tails ``fatter'' than what predicted by that model.
+Accordingly, a simple accumulative advantage process is not enough to fully account for the observed heterogeneity in R\&D networks.

-The values of the HE computed on the sectoral R\&D networks reveal a rise-and-fall pattern similar to the one detected in the pooled network (see Table \ref{table:he}).
-In particular, most sectors display fatter tails in the periods of higher alliance activity.
-Moreover, HE values of most manufacturing sectors are comparable to those of the pooled network.
-In contrast, HE values are in general higher in service sectors.
-This indicates that the concentration of alliances among few hubs is less marked in this type of sectors.